leonifeldeguzman/Promo-Ordering-System/README.md

-# SpeakNSave — Voice-Assisted Menu Inventory and Promo Ordering System
+# SpeakNSave — Voice-Assisted Menu Inventory and Promo Recommendation System

 *"Speak it.
 Find it.
 Save it."* — a voice-powered web application that helps customers discover menu items and promotions using natural language and voice commands while allowing administrators to efficiently manage inventory.